How to Potty Train Your Puppy

 What is long-term confinement?

-A long-term confinement area is a safe place for your puppy to stay when you can’t provide 100% supervision.
-In other words, when you are out, or busy around the house, and can’t keep your eyes on him the entire time.
-It prevents chewing accidents, potty accidents, and teaches your puppy it’s okay to be alone.
+A long-term confinement area is a safe place for your puppy to be when you cannot supervise them 100%—times when you are not home or are busy and cannot keep eyes on him constantly.
+Taught properly, confinement prevents accidents and teaches your puppy that they are okay being alone.

 How do I set up a confinement area?